Babyoilrig/Catrin--Mentzoni-Portfolio/README.md

 <br/><br/>
 This repository is my developer profile.

+The hosted version of this repo can be viewed here: www.catrinmwntzoni.com

 It contains information on my individual background, journey, skills and CV etc.

 I created this project using Next.JS, Tailwind CSS and some CSS3.